-a) Bring about structural changes enabling the sector to become a system consistent with the political, economic, cultural,

-- social, and technological conditions in each country in order to - b) Obtain maximum efficiency in the health level and structure, with the greatest possible increase in productivity in the services; and - Facilitate the timely and rational adjustment of decisions by establishing information-evaluation-control and decision-making systems.
+- Bring about struc ural changes enabling the sector to become a system consistent with the political, economic, cultural, social, and technological conditions in each country; - Obtain maximum efficiency in the health level and structure, with the greatest possible increase in productivity in the services; and - Facilitate the timely and rational adjustment of decisions by establishing information-evaluation-control-decision-making systems.

-The difference between the countries and between regions in the same country with respect to the characteristics of decision-making processes, capacity to absorb techniques, and operational capacity make it necessary to define a health policy, develop sectoral and institutional systems, and improve planning processes in progressive stages according to the particular conditions of each area.
+The differences between the countries and between regions in the same country with respect to the characteristics of decision-making processes, capacity to absorb techniques, and operational capacity make it necessary to define a health policy, develop sectoral and institutional systems, and improve planning processes step by step according to the particular conditions of each area.

-To summarize, the proposed targets for the decade are to:
+To sum up, the proposed targets for the decade are as follow:

-- Initiate and/or improve processes in all countries for defining policies, determining strategy, and planning, executing, and evaluating activities by means of a health system that ensures the rational use of available resources. - Begin in the health sector, and promote in the other social and economic sectors in all countries, changes that will lead to effective intersectoral communication, with the aim of integrating the health plan within the over-all framework of a national development plan.
+- To initiate and/or improve processes in all countries for defining policies, determining strategy, and planning, executing, and evaluating activities by means of a health service that ensures the rational use of available resources. - To set underway in the health sector, and promote in the other social and economic sectors in all countries, changes that will lead to effective intersectoral communication, with the aim of integrating the health plan within the overall framework of a national development plan.